CanDIG/mohccn-synthetic-data/README.md

 ## How to convert csv files to ingestable clinical json files

-If you haven't done so already, setup a python virtual environment and run:
+If you haven't done so already, set up a python virtual environment and run:

 ```commandline
 pip install -r requirements.txt